-Infectious arthritis is an infection in the joint (synovial) fluid and joint tissues.
-The infection usually reaches the joint(s) though the bloodstream, although some joints may become infected due to an injection, surgery, illness (such as pneumonia), or injury.
-Different bacteria and viruses can infect a joint and usually are associated with a person's age, including the following:
+Septic arthritis is an infection in the joint (synovial) fluid and joint tissues.
+It occurs more often in children than in adults.
+The infection usually reaches the joints through the bloodstream.
+In some cases, joints may become infected due to an injection, surgery, or injury.

-The most common joints affected by infectious arthritis are the knee, hip, shoulder, elbow, wrist, and finger.
-Most infections only affect one joint.
-The following are the most common symptoms of infectious arthritis.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The most common joints affected by septic arthritis are the knee, hip, shoulder, elbow, wrist, and finger.
+Most often, only one joint is affected.
+Symptoms can occur a bit differently in each person, but common symptoms include:

 The symptoms of septic arthritis can look like other health conditions.
 Make sure you see your healthcare provider for a diagnosis.

 Early diagnosis of septic arthritis is important.
 This is to prevent permanent damage to the joint.
 The process starts with a medical history and a physical exam.
 Tests may also be done, such as:

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Septic arthritis often needs treatment right away with antibiotics.
 This can improve symptoms within 48 hours.
 Some infections caused by fungi need treatment with antifungal medicine.
 Viral infections are not treated with medicine.

 Fluid called pus may be drained from the joint.
 A buildup of pus can damage the joint.
 The pus is drained with a needle, tube, or surgery.
 It is possible that pus may need to be drained multiple times from the joint over the course of treatment.
 Other treatment may include: